Employer of Record

 Work Permit in Bangladesh

-When seeking to work in Bangladesh, foreign nationals must secure a work permit and an employment visa.
+When seeking to work in Bangladesh, foreign nationals generally need both a valid visa category and a work permit or approval from the relevant authority.
 Here’s an overview of the general requirements and specific details necessary for obtaining these documents.

 General Requirements for All Categories

-To apply for a work permit or employment visa, you’ll need to complete the following steps:
+To apply for a work permit or employment visa, you’ll generally need to complete the following steps:

-• Online Application: Begin by filling out the online application form available at www.visa.gov.bd.
+• Online Application: Begin by filling out the visa application form available at www.visa.gov.bd.

 • Original Passport: Ensure your passport is valid for at least six months from the date of application.